 Networks generated $120 million in ad revenue from free streaming of content online in 2007, according to an estimate from Chicago-based media buying firm Starcom USA.
 That’s just a fraction of the more than $9 billion spent on traditional TV advertising this season.

 But advertising in the online space is growing at a much faster clip.
-All online video advertising—not just the networks' take—doubled between 2005 and 2006, according to Accustream, up to as much as $1.3 billion last year.
-By 2012, online video ad spending will exceed $7 billion, according to Forrester Research.
+All online-video advertising -- not just the networks’ take -- doubled between 2005 and 2006, according to Accustream Media Research, up to as much as $1.3 billion last year.
+By 2012, online-video ad spending will exceed $7 billion, according to Forrester Research.

-“Brand recall is through the roof,” says Chris Allen, VP, director of video innovation at Starcom USA.
-“We've seen some numbers in the 60% and higher range, which is phenomenal, considering with traditional television a brand might fall into the single digits.”
+"Brand recall is through the roof," said Chris Allen, vice president and director of video innovation at Starcom USA.
+"We’ve seen some numbers in the 60% and higher range, which is phenomenal, considering that with traditional television, a brand might fall into the single digits."

 The recall rates for online viewing can be chalked up to "engagement," the Holy Grail for marketers in a fragmented media universe.

 Online offers a more personal experience for the viewer, who has sought out the program and so is predisposed to a higher degree of engagement.
 Add to that the marketing exclusivity of most online streaming.
 For the most part, networks have stuck with the single-sponsor model, so advertisers are essentially delivering messages in an ad vacuum.
-NBC has started streaming programs with more than one commercial sponsor—and advertisers have quickly cautioned the network not to clutter up the space.
+NBC started streaming programs with more than one commercial sponsor -- and advertisers quickly cautioned the network not to clutter up the space.

-“I think there has been a constant effort by advertisers to be respectful to viewers in this space,” Allen says.
-“As long as you are not inundating them with commercial messages, I think in some instances consumers may be grateful for the content and recognize that because it's ad-supported is why it's free to them.”
+"I think there has been a constant effort by advertisers to be respectful to viewers in this space," Allen said.
+"As long as you are not inundating them with commercial messages, I think in some instances, consumers may be grateful for the content and recognize that because it’s ad-supported is why it’s free to them."